bakhtiyorjondadajonov/Pneumonia-detector/README.md

 ## How to Use

 1. **Visit the Deployed Application:**
-   Access the deployed application at [Instrument Detector](https://instrument-classifier-bakhtiv1.streamlit.app/).
+   Access the deployed application at [X-Ray Pneumonia Detector (XPD)](https://pneumonia-detector-bakhti.streamlit.app/).

 2. **Upload an Image:**
    Use the file uploader to upload an image in one of the following formats: `.jpg`, `.jpeg`, `.png`, `.gif`, or `.svg`.